Best 8 inch Subwoofers in 2019 – 6 Great Options for Your Car

 At first glance, the VVX seems to offer impressive power.
 It can hit a peak of 800W, but it’s the RMS that really reveals how much power it packs.
 This drops to 400W, which is respectable but also nowhere near the peak power Skar advertises.

 That’s not to say this is a bad subwoofer, by any means.
 It packs a competition-grade paper cone, which improves durability and creates a natural sound.
-The design also aids in cooling, so it needs less cubic airspace than many other 8-inch subwoofers.
+The design also aids in cooling, so it needs less cubic airspace than many other models.

 You’ll also really feel its power when you kick it up to higher volumes.
 It creates a lot of vibration, plus it produces a heavy bass sound that purists will love.